Jun 9, 2026

 execute,

-});``` //define execution of the toolconst execute = async ({ objective }) => { const parallel = new Parallel({ apiKey: env.PARALLEL_API_KEY, }); const searchResult = await parallel.beta.search({ objective, search_queries: undefined, processor: "base", // Keep reasonable to balance context and token usage max_results: 10, max_chars_per_result: 1000, }); return searchResult;}; // Define the search toolconst searchTool = tool({ description: `# Web Search Tool **Purpose:** Perform web searches and return LLM-friendly results. **Usage:**- objective: Natural-language description of your research goal (max 200 characters) **Best Practices:**- Be specific about what information you need- Mention if you want recent/current data- Keep objectives concise but descriptive`, inputSchema: z.object({ objective: z .string() .describe( "Natural-language description of your research goal (max 200 characters)" ), }), execute,});``` ### Key implementation choices:
+});``` //define execution of the toolconst execute = async ({ objective }) => { const parallel = new Parallel({ apiKey: env.PARALLEL_API_KEY, }); const searchResult = await parallel.beta.search({ objective, search_queries: undefined, processor: "base", // Keep reasonable to balance context and token usage max_results: 10, max_chars_per_result: 1000, }); return searchResult;}; // Define the search toolconst searchTool = tool({ description: `# Web Search Tool **Purpose:** Perform web searches and return LLM-friendly results. **Usage:**- objective: Natural-language description of your research goal (max 200 characters) **Best Practices:**- Be specific about what information you need- Mention if you want recent/current data- Keep objectives concise but descriptive`, inputSchema: z.object({ objective: z .string() .describe( "Natural-language description of your research goal (max 200 characters)" ), }), execute,});``` Here we set up the core AI agent with multi-step reasoning capabilities:

 12345678910111213141516171819202122232425262728293031// Initialize Cerebras provider